New products

 Key varieties: Dionaea 'Akai Ryu' · Dionaea 'Big Mouth' · Dionaea 'Fused Tooth'

-Practical guides: Why isn't my Venus flytrap closing its traps?
+Practical guides: Why won't my Venus flytrap close its traps anymore?
 What type of water should I use for carnivorous plants?
-How do I overwinter carnivorous plants?
+Overwintering carnivorous plants: how to do it?

 Sundews (Drosera ): sticky plants with glossy tentacles, perfect for beginners and for natural fungus gnat control.
 Discover our carefully cultivated selection on Karnivores.com.
 We favor vigorous plants with true-to-life forms, adapted to French growing conditions.
 For success, provide adequate light, low-mineral water, and an acidic, unfertilized substrate.
 Each product description specifies size, variety, and care instructions to help you choose the plant that's right for you.